intel-iot-devkit/how-to-code-samples/doorbell/python/README.md

 ## Running the program manually

-To run the example on the Intel® Edison board, establish an SSH connection to the board and execute the following commands:
+Once the example is installed through `pip` you can run the program by running the following command in an SSH session to the board:

-Navigate to the directory with this example on the Edison.

-Then run the following command:

-    $ python .
+    $ python -m iot_doorbell

 ### Determining the Intel® Edison board's IP address